Lech Wałęsa: Presidency

-During his presidency, Wałęsa saw Poland through privatization and transition to a free-market economy (the Balcerowicz Plan), Poland's first completely free parliamentary elections in 1991, and a period of redefinition of the country's foreign relations.
-He successfully negotiated the withdrawal of Soviet troops from Poland and won a substantial reduction in foreign debts.
+During his presidency, Wałęsa saw Poland through privatisation and transition to a free-market economy (the Balcerowicz Plan), Poland's first completely free parliamentary elections in 1991, and a period of redefinition of the country's foreign relations towards a pro-Western policy.
+He successfully negotiated the withdrawal of Soviet troops from Poland in 1993 and won a substantial reduction in foreign debts.
 Wałęsa supported Poland's entry into NATO and the European Union, both of which occurred after his presidency, in 1999 and 2004, respectively.
 In the early 1990s, he proposed the creation of a sub-regional security system called NATO bis.
-The concept was supported by right-wing and populist movements in Poland but garnered little support abroad; Poland's neighbors, some of which (e.g. Lithuania), had recently regained independence and tended to see the proposal as Polish neo-imperialism.
+The concept was supported by right-wing and populist movements in Poland but garnered little support abroad; Poland's neighbors, some of which (e.g. Lithuania, Belarus and Ukraine) had recently regained independence, tended to see the proposal as Polish neo-imperialism.